TMHBBV/unbxdocs./docs/Browse/user-management.md

 * Onboard a new team member.
 * Track and manage site allocations within your account.

-## **Profile**
+# Profile

-### Profile Settings: General Information
+## Profile Settings

 Manage your personal and organizational details.
 Keep your account information up-to-date to ensure smooth communication and accurate configuration.
+The fields available here are:

 * **Name**: Your full name as registered.
 * **Email**: Primary email ID associated with your account.